JorisTruong/learn-chinese-characters/README.md

 This website has been developed in React with the Ant Design library and the Gatsby framework.

+## Run

+To run this project, make sure you have `npm`.
+Install the Gatsby CLI with `npm install -g gatsby-cli` and run the project with `gatsby develop` or `npm run start`.
+You will find the project on http://localhost:8000.

 ## Dependencies

 * [Hanzi Writer](https://github.com/chanind/hanzi-writer)